learn-co-curriculum/single-variable-regression-lab/README.md

 attendance(50) # 75
 ```

-Despite what the student newspaper says, the comedy show knows from experience that they'll still have a crowd even without an advertising budget.
+As the old adage goes, "Don't ask the barber if you need a haircut!"
+Likewise, despite what the student newspaper says, the comedy show knows from experience that they'll still have a crowd even without an advertising budget.
 Some of the comedians in the show have friends (believe it or not), and twenty of those friends will show up.
 Write a function called `attendance_with_friends` that models the following:

  *  When the advertising budget is zero, 20 friends still attend
  * Three additional people attend the show for every two dollars spent on advertising